 A recent survey of European insurers conducted by DXC Technology found that 22% of insurers were already part of an ecosystem providing additional services to their customers, and another 46% had plans of joining an ecosystem soon.
 The evidence is clear that the industry is shifting towards greater openness and agility, and insurers must be prepared to commit to the new paradigm.

 1. Optimize Customer Experience

 Traditionally, customers had greater loyalty to particular brands and there were relatively few touchpoints in advance of sales and renewals.
 Today, customer relationships are more fluid as pricing and plan comparisons have become more transparent, and the customer journey frequently involves several touchpoints across different channels both before and after a policy is sold.

 Digital ecosystems enable insurers to optimize the customer experience by increasing the number of touchpoints with customers and by providing new services.
-Lemonade’s open API, mentioned in my previous article, is one example, but there are many other opportunities insurers are seizing to meet modern expectations and seize growth opportunities:
+Lemonade’s open API is one example, but there are many other opportunities insurers are seizing to meet modern expectations and seize growth opportunities:

 Insurers that are late to develop their ecosystems will likely lose market share to competitors and disruptors that deliver engaging new experiences.

 2. Componentization of insurance ecosystems boosts agility and innovation

 Componentized, open ecosystems enable insurers to reduce costs, improve agility and system reliability while supporting innovation.

 Flexibility is enabled by modularity: the ability to continuously swap out components based on evolving business needs.
 Similarly, if a single service goes down it can be replaced without jeopardizing other components.